emoloic/AI-for-Medicine-Specialization-deeplearning.ai/README.md

 # AI for Medicine Specialization - deeplearning.ai

 This repository contains all the materials used during this specialization.
 This specialization is divided into three courses.
-Each course is divided in weeks and aims to teach us new AI techniques to apply in real-world cases.
+Each course is divided into weeks and aims to teach us new AI techniques to apply in real-world cases.

 | Course | Title |
 | ------ | ----- |